text: "the decline of stupid fucking western civilization"

 water fountain

-Chris and myself on our wedding day
+orbitaldiamonds: Chris and myself on our wedding day ([ love ] my wedding day)

 It was wonderful.
 I got up around 1730 and while Chris finished up his video game I made coffee (and put it in a container to heat up individual cups whenever) and unloaded and reloaded the dishwasher, and then we went to the movie theater to see what was playing, and bought tickets for the 2150 3-D showing of How to Train Your Dragon.
 Then we stopped by GameStop and Barnes & Noble (they're right next door to each other so if I'm there with Chris, we always hit both places), and then we had dinner at Geraldo's, a local Italian restaurant.